Forecasting Extreme Day and Night Heat in Paris: A Proof of Concept: Abstract

 \section{Abstract}

-As a demonstration of concept, quantile gradient boosting is used to forecast diurnal and nocturnal Q(.90) air temperatures for Paris, France during late the spring and summer months of 2020.
+As a form of ``small AI'', quantile machine learning is used to forecast diurnal and nocturnal $Q(.90)$ air temperatures for Paris, France from late spring through the summer months of 2021.
 The data are provided by the Paris-Montsouris weather station.
-Q(.90) values are estimated because the 90th percentile requires that the temperatures be relatively rare and extreme.
-Predictors include seven routinely collected indicators of weather conditions, lagged by 14 days; the temperature forecasts are produced two weeks in advance.
-Conformal prediction regions capture forecasting uncertainty with provably valid properties.
-For both diurnal and nocturnal temperatures, forecasting accuracy is promising, and sound measures of uncertainty are provided.
+Rather than trying to directly anticipate the onset and cessation of reported heat waves, $Q(.90)$ values are estimated.
+The 90th percentile is chosen so that exceedances represent relatively rare and extreme conditions.
+Predictors include eight routinely available indicators of weather conditions, lagged by 14 days.
+Using holdout data, the temperature forecasts are produced two weeks in advance.
+Adaptive conformal prediction regions are computed that, under exchangeability, provide provably valid finite-sample coverage of forecasting uncertainty.
+For both diurnal and nocturnal temperatures, forecasting accuracy in the holdout data is promising, and sound measures of uncertainty are coupled with a novel decision-making framework.
+Benefits for policy and practice follow.